 "Single Family Village Center" homes are single-family homes on individual platted lots that are typical of traditional neighborhoods.
-Homes are close to the street and garages are detached, typically located at the rear of the property and may be accessed by an alley or lane.
-Secondary dwelling units, such as garage apartments or "granny flats" may be located in detached garage structures.
-"Single Family Village Center" parcels are limited to the Village Center district.
+Homes are close to the street and garages are may be attached or detached, typically located at the rear of the property and may be accessed by an alley or lane.
+Secondary Accessory dwelling units, such as garage apartments or "granny flats", quest houses, and carriage houses may be located in detached garage structures.
+"Single Family Village Center" parcels may be located within the Village Center, Residential, and Neighborhood Commercial districts.

-Single Family Cottage
+Single Family Cottage A

-"Single Family Cottage" homes are single-family homes on individual platted lots that are designed for the young family buying their first home or the empty-nester looking to downsize.
+"Single Family Cottage A" homes are single-family homes on individual platted lots that are designed for the young family buying their first home or the empty-nester looking to downsize.
 Homes are typically close to the street and garages may be attached or detached.
+Attached garages may be accessed from the front (Primary Street), by an alley, or a lane.
+Attached garages shall be recessed at least three (3) feet from the front facade of the house for no less than 50% of "Single Family Cottage A" homes in any particular unit.
 Detached garages are located at the rear of the property and may be accessed by an alley or lane.
-"Single Family Cottage" parcels may be located within the Village Center or Residential/Neighborhood Commercial districts.
+"Single Family Cottage A" parcels may be located within the Village Center, Residential or Neighborhood Commercial districts.